COMING TO A PUBLIC HEARING

 PARKING

 See TEACH CT website.
-There is a free parking garage behind the LOB, there is metered parking on Oak Street and paid parking in the CEA building on Oak St. Daily fee there is about $15.
+There is a free parking garage behind the LOB, there is metered parking on the streets near the capitol.

 SECURITY